datastax/nodejs-driver/doc/faq/README.md

 ### Which versions of Cassandra does the driver support?

-The latest version of the driver supports any Cassandra version greater than 1.2.
+The latest version of the driver supports any Cassandra version starting with 2.1.

 ### Which versions of CQL does the driver support?